 This formula, which lies at the center of Searle’s thinking all the way from his book Speech Acts to Construction, is satisfied first of all by objects—by husbands, cathedrals, and the listes des prix posted in Paris bistros.
 In each case there is some physical X term (a human being, a building, a piece of printed cardboard), which counts as a social object of a certain kind in a corresponding context.
 It is satisfied also by events—by votings and goalscorings and launchings of ships.
 In all such courses we have certain distinctively patterned parts of physical reality which in certain specific kinds of contexts fall under certain specific kinds of descriptions.
-The corresponding objects and events, correspondingly, come to be ascribed certain 39

-properties or powers of nonphysical sorts.
+The corresponding objects and events, correspondingly, come to be ascribed certain properties or powers of nonphysical sorts.
 As falling under such descriptions the X term counts as a Y term of a certain sort.
 This account works particularly well for the pieces in a game of chess.
 (Johansson 2005)

-Unfortunately, however, there are entities in social reality—debts, rights, obligations, bond derivatives (and games of blind chess), which do not fit well with Searle’s formula.
+As we have seen, however, there are entities in social reality—debts, rights, obligations, bond derivatives (and games of blind chess), which do not fit well with Searle’s formula.
 For here there is no physical X term to which the corresponding properties or powers could be ascribed.
 They are, rather, in the terminology introduced above, quasi-abstract patterns tied to time and to specific bearers by the speech acts and associated thoughts and intentions that brought them into being.
 A debt, for example, is in this respect like a game of blind chess.
 It differs only in what we might think of as its inner temporal structure and also in its possession of a deontic element: if you have incurred a debt, then this means that you are subject to a certain obligation to repay in the future.
 A debt is tied to a specific initiating event and to specific initiating partners, but it is able thereafter to float free and to enjoy an existence of its own.
 This existence is however in normal cases an entirely humdrum affair which involves merely enduring through time in a changeless fashion until, through one or other terminating event (such as being paid off or waived), it comes to an end.

 Debts depend for their existence on representations, which may enjoy a merely ephemeral existence in the form of memory traces, or which may be transformed into enduring representations by being written down.
 Note that on the basis of such records a new dimension of economic reality can come into existence: the dimension of formal debts.
 The latter enjoy a special status as a result of the fact that they are registered and recorded according to official procedures laid down in advance.
 As a result, such debts can be bought and sold, bundled and unbundled, inherited, bartered, negotiated away.
 And as we shall see, they thereby also have a chance to shape the lives of those involved in new and lasting ways.